 k14

-When Sai Satramdas Sahib visited Jarwar, the birthplace of Sant kanwarram Sahib, for the bhakti program, he noticed a young boy named Kanwar who was selling black eyed peas.
+When Swami Sai Satramdas Sahib visited Jarwar, the birthplace of Sant kanwarram Sahib, for the bhakti program, he noticed a young boy named Kanwar who was selling black eyed peas.
 Kanwar was only about 9 years old at the time.
-Sai Satramdas Sahib bought some black eyed peas from Kanwar and asked him how much he owed him.
+Swami Sai Satramdas Saheb bought some black eyed peas from Kanwar and asked him how much he owed him.

-To everyone’s surprise, Kanwar, a charismatic little vendor with a deep understanding of life, humbly asked the highly revered Saint Sai Satramdas Sahib if he could become his disciple and find shelter at his lotus feet instead of receiving payment for the black eyed peas.
+To everyone’s surprise, Kanwar, a charismatic little vendor with a deep understanding of life, humbly asked the highly revered Sant Swami Sai Satramdas Sahib if he could become his disciple and find shelter at his lotus feet instead of receiving payment for the black eyed peas.

-Upon hearing this, Shahanshah Satguru Sant Sai Satramdas Sahib embraced Kanwarram Sahib and bestowed his blessings upon him.
+Upon hearing this, Shahanshah Satguru Swami Sai Satramdas Sahib embraced Kanwarram Sahib and bestowed his blessings upon him.

-In addition to being an exceptional spiritual vocalist, Sant Kanwarram Sahib was also a remarkable sant, carrying forward the teachings of his beloved Satguru, Sant Sai Satramdas Sahib.
+In addition to being an exceptional spiritual vocalist, Sant Kanwarram Sahib was also a remarkable sant, carrying forward the teachings of his beloved Satguru, Swami Sai Satramdas Sahib.